Is Sports Betting Legal in Missouri? Yes, Live Since December 2025

 FAQ

 Can I bet on the Chiefs, Cardinals, Royals, Blues, and Mizzou?
 Yes.
 In-state pro and college teams are all bettable under MGC rules.
-The one exception: player props on Missouri-college athletes (like individual Mizzou players) are off the board, though Mizzou team markets are fine.
+The one exception is individual-athlete wagers in any game a Missouri college is playing.
+That covers both sides of the field: in a Mizzou game, props on the opposing team’s players are off the board as well.
+Mizzou team markets are fine, and a college game with no Missouri school in it carries no restriction at all.

 I’m in Kansas City.
 Which state’s apps do I use?
 Whichever state you’re physically standing in.
 Both Kansas and Missouri are legal; apps detect your side of the line automatically, and most operators hold licenses in both states, so one account usually works across the metro.